HACKERALERT/Picocrypt/README.md

 	<li>If decrypting, both the CRC and the MAC tag are verified.
 If either don't match, decryption is unsuccessful and an error message will be displayed.
 Otherwise, decryption is considered successful and the process is done.</li>
 </ol>

-Note: the list above is heavily simplified.
+Note: the list above is greatly simplified.
 A lot more is actually happening.

 # Roadmap
 See <code>Roadmap.md</code> for a list of new features and improvements that I'm working on.